 Summary of the thesis

-It is assumed that compounds of different volatility (VOCs and low volatile compounds) are involved in VSH and re-operculation behaviour.
-The VOCs are thought to propagate rapidly through the wax seal signalling parasitism and the less volatile compounds are thought to allow accurate identification of the parasitized cell.
-The objective of this thesis is to deepen the knowledge on the hygienic behaviour involved in the resistance of honey bee colonies to the parasite Varroa destructorThis is being done by studying the VOC emissions in the context of healthy brood development and varroa parasitism, and the behaviour of workers with respect to all compounds identified as characteristic of the brood parasitism.
-To this end, VOC emissions are studied in the context of healthy brood development and in the context of varroa parasitism, and the behaviour of workers towards all the compounds identified as being characteristic of parasitised brood is tested.
-This thesis demonstrated the emission of 32 VOCs during healthy brood development and nine VOCs characteristic of varroa parasitism, of which five could be identified.
-The behavioural results underline the importance of VOCs in the detection, opening and re-operculation of brood cells, while low volatile compounds seem to play a particularly central role in pupal sacrifice.
-This study opens new perspectives in the understanding of these two resistance behaviours of honey bees against their main parasite Varroa destructor.
+It is thought that compounds of different volatility (VOCs and low-volatility compounds) are involved in VSH and re-operculation behaviour.
+The VOCs are thought to propagate rapidly through the wax seal, signalling parasitism, while the less volatile compounds allow precise identification of the parasitized alveolus.
+The aim of this thesis is to learn more about the hygienic behaviour involved in the resistance of honey bee colonies to the parasite.
+Varroa destructorand in particular by helping to decipher VSH behaviour and re-operculation behaviour.
+To this end, VOC emissions were studied in the context of healthy brood development and varroa parasitism, and the behaviour of workers towards all the compounds identified as being characteristic of parasitised brood was tested.
+This thesis highlighted the emission of 32 VOCs during healthy brood development and nine VOCs characteristic of varroa parasitism, five of which were identified.
+The behavioural results highlight the importance of VOCs in the detection, opening and re-operculation of brood cells, while low-volatile compounds appear to play a particularly central role in pupal sacrifice.
+This study opens up new perspectives for understanding these two resistance behaviours of honey bees in the face of their main parasite.
+Varroa destructor.

-Keywords : Varroa destructorChemical communication, volatile compounds, resistance, VSH, reoperculation.
+Keywords : Varroa destructorchemical communication, volatile compounds, resistance, VSH, reoperculation.

 Mots clés associés